Enrique Líster: Spanish Civil War

 Later, he led the V Army Corps in the battle of the Ebro and in the Catalonia Offensive.

 The "11ª División" did, however suffer a severe setback when it failed to capture Fuentes de Ebro in the Republican offensive in Aragon in August 1937.
-The International Tank Regiment lost the majority of its tanks and this then led to mutual hatred between Lister and Juan Modesto, commander of the 5th Corps (which "11th Division" formed a part of) who held Lister responsible for the losses.
+The International Tank Regiment lost the majority of its tanks.
+This loss led to mutual hatred between Lister and Juan Modesto, commander of the 5th Corps (which "11th Division" formed a part of).
+Modesto held Lister responsible for the losses.

+Lister remained defiant as late as September 1938, when defeat for the Republic looked inevitable.
+Lister claimed that the Nationalist forces remained entirely dissatisfied with the job Franco was doing.
+He stated;"The enemy rank and file are restive and dissatisfied with the constant deceptions played upon them by Franco and with the conviction that he is incompetent both as a military and political leader."

 Exile

 After the end of the Civil War, Líster took refuge in Moscow, later fighting in World War II as a Red Army general.
 He took part in the relief of Leningrad in January 1944.
+In 1946 he became general of the Yugoslav People's Army.
+He also served in the Polish People's Army.
 According to Christopher Andrew and Oleg Gordievsky, when in late 1959 Fidel Castro's intelligence chief Ramiro Valdés contacted the KGB in Mexico City, the Soviets sent over one hundred mostly Spanish-speaking advisors, including Enrique Líster, to organize the Committees for the Defense of the Revolution in Cuba.

-Líster was also a general of the Yugoslav People's Army, giving him the rare distinction of having been a general in three different armies.

 In 1973 he split from the PCE and founded the Spanish Communist Workers' Party (PCOE).
 A catalyst for the split was the condemnation by the PCE of the Soviet intervention in Czechoslovakia in 1968.
 Líster returned to Spain in 1977, after Francisco Franco's death, and rejoined the PCE during the Spanish transition to democracy.
+Following the expulsion of Santiago Carrillo from the PCE in 1986, Líster announced the reintegration and dissolution of the PCOE into the PCE.
 He died in 1994 in Madrid.